stabix/stabix/doc/slip_transmission.rst

     .. math:: m_{GSF}^{'} = \frac{\sum_{\alpha} \sum_{\beta} m_{\alpha\beta}^{'} \left(m^{\alpha} m^{\beta} \right)}{\sum_{\alpha} \sum_{\beta} \left(m^{\alpha} m^{\beta} \right)}
         :label: SchmidFactor_weighting_mprime

+  In 2016, Tsuru et al. proposed a new criterion, based on the :math:`N` factor, for the transferability of dislocations through  a  GB     that  considers  both  the intergranular  crystallographic  orientation  of slip systems and the applied stress condition [#Tsuru_2016]_   .

 Slip transmission parameters implemented in the STABiX toolbox
 -----------------------------------------------------------------------